wilson0x4d/appsettings2/docs/direct_access.rst

 * Configuration keys accessed by calling :py:meth:`~appsettings2.Configuration.get` and :py:meth:`~appsettings2.Configuration.set` methods.
 * Configuration keys accessed using dictionary-like indexer syntax.

+All of the above **Direct Access** methods are equivalent and refer to the same underlying data (no copies are made.)

 Dynamic Attributes
 ------------------